Two Dogs

 He holds it up.
 There’s a drop of blood in his hand and maybe it’s a trick of the light, but for just an instant the cube glimmers.
 He turns it this way and that way a few times.
 Odd how sunlight doesn’t even seem to reflect off any of its numerous facets.

-Whoa there, Nellie.
 Wasn’t it a cube a minute ago?
-This isn’t a cube.

 Why did he think it was?